opendocsg/slw-judgments-backfill/2017_SGHC_62/report.md

 89     In my view, the Plaintiff did not waive its right to rely on cl 31.4.
 The elements of waiver by estoppel are trite and were not in dispute (see _Aero-Gate Pte Ltd v Engen Marine Engineering Pte Ltd_

-[2013] 4 SLR 409 at [37]). [note: 66] First, there must be a clear and unequivocal promise by the promisor that it will not enforce its strict legal rights.
+<span class="citation">[2013] 4 SLR 409</span> at [37]). [note: 66] First, there must be a clear and unequivocal promise by the promisor that it will not enforce its strict legal rights.
 Secondly, the promisee must rely on the promise.
 Thirdly, the promisee must suffer detriment as a result of the reliance

 90     In respect of the first requirement, the Plaintiff did not make a clear and unequivocal promise that it would not enforce its rights under cl 31.4.
 Failing to appoint the SO to certify the Defendant’s claim and rejecting the Proof of Debt cannot be construed as such a promise.
 Moreover, as the CA proceedings did not concern the final determination of the Defendant’s claim (see [75]–[[77] and [85] above), the fact that the Plaintiff did not raise its arguments on cl 31.4 during those proceedings cannot be understood as a promise that it would not subsequently do so.
 Additionally, the Plaintiff’s engaging of an expert to assess the Defendant’s loss of profits claim in this action did not amount to a promise that it would not enforce its rights under cl 31.4.
 The Plaintiff required such an expert to advance its case on the Quantum Issue.
 Finally, the Plaintiff raised its argument on cl 31.4 on 22